-- Ensure that the vaccine transfer is occurring for one of the following reasons: - Short-dated vaccine (within 60 to 90 days of expiration), - Provider's storage unit is overstocked, - Withdrawal, suspension, or termination of a clinic from the TVFC/ASN Program, or - Other (emergency situations). - The primary coordinator, backup coordinator, or signing clinician must complete and sign the "Vaccine Transfer Authorization Request Form", stock no. EC-67, agreeing that the vaccine will be transferred in accordance with "TVFC/ASN Vaccine Storage and Handling Guidelines" to ensure the proper cold chain will be maintained throughout the transfer process.
+- Ensure that the vaccine transfer is occurring for one of the following reasons: - Short-dated vaccine (within 60 to 90 days of expiration) - Provider's storage unit is overstocked - Withdrawal, suspension, or termination of a clinic from the TVFC/ASN program, or - Other (emergency situations). - The primary vaccine coordinator, backup vaccine coordinator, or signing clinician must complete and sign the "Vaccine Transfer Authorization Request Form", stock no. EC-67, agreeing that the vaccine will be transferred in accordance with "TVFC/ASN Vaccine Storage and Handling Guidelines" to ensure the proper cold chain will be maintained throughout the transfer process.